BUYING REAL ESTATE IN MÉXICO

 You won't be bored in San Carlos.
 You can find many international fishing tournaments, clubs to join, (Rotary and Lions to name two), play bridge, learn how to do ceramics, quilting, painting, arts and crafts, yoga, aerobics, and many more.
 The gym will also welcome you to workout in their large well-maintained facility with a pool and tennis court.

 San Carlos is a unified community of North Americans who enjoy doing lots of things together.
 Whether it is having fundraisers for the community ambulance service, enjoying a concert around the large country club pool, or having a fishing tournament with many prizes, the people here have fun together.
-Our real estate company is very happy to be serving this community.
-Our office has been open in San Carlos for over 5 years and will be happy to help you get acquainted with this wonderful city.
+Our Real Estate Company Seaside Realty is very happy to be serving this community.
+Our office has been open in San Carlos for over 15 years and will be happy to help you get acquainted with this wonderful city.

 The Mexican Constitution does not allow foreigners to register deeds to land in their own names in areas of Mexico that are included in a zone 50 kilometers wide along the coast and 100 kilometers from the US border, which is the restricted zone.